Gareth Owen (sound designer): The Menier Chocolate Factory

+Owen is also listed as the sound designer for the 2006 Menier production of Sunday in the Park with George but he does not include this production on any listed resume or biography.

 Technical achievements

 Owen is credited with a long list of technical achievements and industry firsts.

-A pioneer in the field of immersive theatre sound, Owen was the first person to use the object based wave field synthesis immersive audio in both Londons West End and on New Yorks Broadway, for the musicals Come from Away and Diana, respectively.
+Despite being quoted as saying that immersive audio "is not a new concept, but it is a new buzzword", Owen is considered to be a pioneer in the field of immersive theatre sound.
+Owen was the first person to use the object based wave field synthesis immersive audio in both Londons West End and on New Yorks Broadway, for the musicals Come from Away and Diana, respectively.
 He created the world's first sound design to incorporate object based mixing in to a rotating auditorium for Andrew Lloyd Webbers Cinderella musical at the Gillian Lynne Theatre in London; and what was, at the time, the largest SoundScape installation in the world for arena musical Starlight Express.
 Owen is also credited as the first person to integrate wireless tracking of performers in to an object based sound system on Broadway, this time for MJ the Musical.
 Indeed, he and his team are credited with creating one of the industry standard control applications for live immersive audio, d&b's EnSnap, used on multiple shows and productions around the world.

 Owen's use and development of cutting-edge technologies is not limited to immersive audio.
 He is believed to have designed the show with the largest number of radio mics ever used on a west end musical, 42nd Street at Londons Drury Lane.
-He was the first person to use the d&b KSL line array system on a west end musical for Back to the Future at the Adelphi theatre, and was the first person to use the d&b XSL line array system on a Broadway show, this time for & Juliet at the Sondheim theater.
+He was the first person to use the d&b KSL line array system on both a Broadway show and on a west end musical, in both cases for Back to the Future the musical.
+He was the first person to use the d&b XSL line array system on a Broadway show, this time for & Juliet at the Sondheim theater.
 Owen was the first person to use a DiGiCo mixing console in theatre, the now defunct D5, for the UK Tour of the Cliff Richard musical Summer Holiday.
 He is credited as being the first to use both the Avid Venue mixing console and the Avid S6L mixing console in theatre, for the shows Annie Get Your Gun and Broadways Come From Away respectively.
+Owen was one of the early adopters of computer game audio engines to create dynamic sound effects in theatre, notably on Broadway's Back to the Future musical.